Eppo-exp/eppo-docs/docs/guides/entry_points.md

 # Filtering assignments by entry point

-This note describes why you would want to use Entry points.
-If you want to learn how to configure one in Eppo, refer to the [manual page](experiment-analysis/filter-assignments-by-entry-point.md).
+This guide walks through scenarios of when and why to consider using Entry Points.
+If you want to learn how to configure an Entry Point in Eppo, refer to [this page](experiment-analysis/filter-assignments-by-entry-point.md).

 ## Why exclude some users from an experiment?